MPhil/PhD

 Other courses, seminars, workshops and events

-As well as participating in the PhD Seminar you are invited to audit an MA Special Subject of your choice should this be helpful.
-At key moments throughout the year, MPhil/PhD students on the Visual Culture programme join students on our MPhil/PhD Curatorial/Knowledge programme and there are also opportunities to benefit from seminars and workshops associated with our Centre for Research Architecture.
+As well as participating in the PhD seminar you are invited to audit an MA Special Subject of your choice should this be helpful.
+At key moments throughout the year, MPhil/PhD students on the Visual Culture programme join students on our MPhil/PhD Advanced Practices programme and there are also opportunities to benefit from seminars and workshops associated with our Centre for Research Architecture.

 The Visual Cultures Public Programme

-You are to attend the department’s Visual Cultures Public Programme.
-These events take place on Thursday evenings and are followed by an opportunity to socialize with staff, fellow students and other attendees.
+You are encouraged to attend the department’s Visual Cultures Public Programme.
+These events take place on Thursday evenings and are followed by an opportunity to socialise with staff, fellow students and other attendees.

 Research training